Jwt

 key_errorThe provided key is invalid or missing a required component (e.g. missing privateKey for signing).

-alg_mismatchThe key algorithm does not match the requested algorithm.
+alg_mismatchIn Jwt.sign(), the key algorithm (key.alg) does not match the requested algorithm (options.alg).

 signature_invalidThe signature verification failed.